 Who is Eligible for a Set-Aside?

-You are not eligible for a set-aside if the conviction involved any of the following:
+Your are not eligible for a set-aside if your conviction is for:

 What Effect Does a Set-Aside Have?

 If a conviction is set-aside, it will not appear on your public criminal record.
 For example, if an employer or agency gets your criminal record on the Internet Criminal History Access Tool (ICHAT), a conviction that is set-aside should not appear.
 The conviction will remain on the records used by law enforcement, judges, and government for sentencing and licensing.